FAQ - Frequently Asked Questions

 3. HAVE A SOLID TEMPO FOR EACH SONG IN BPM

 Having the correct tempo for a song makes a big difference to how the finished product will be perceived.
 Practice with a metronome and get exact tempos for each song.
 Make sure to get accustomed with these tempo's and that they feel right.
 If you don't have this down beforehand it's easy to mess up the tempo going into the studio because you're playing in a new environment and might be nervous/excited.
+If you don't have a metronome there are plenty available for your phone.

 4. COME WITH LYRICS ON PAPER